cdmuir/britstom/README.md

 # britstom
-Light and life form interact to shape stomatal ratio among British angiosperms
+Light and growth form interact to shape stomatal ratio among British angiosperms

 This project was developed by [Chris Muir](www.chrisdmuir.com).